erickhouse/courses/terraform.md

 ### Start up

 terraform is just a exe that you download.
 Need to add the system path (env vars) to where you placed the exe.

+### Notes

+- variables.tf vs .tfvars
+  - variables.tf is a place where you define variables that will enter the script but they could be empty or have a default value (this is    almost exactly how arguments in a function are described). .tfvars is for actually providing concrete instances of each variable.
+Each    environment would have its own .tfvars file.